Amejia481/AwesomeBrowser/README.md

 # AwesomeBrowser
-AwesomeBrowser is a small web browser to showcase the power of GeckoView.
-It allows normal browsing, and includes [tracking protection](https://support.mozilla.org/en-US/kb/content-blocking) enabled by default.
+AwesomeBrowser is a small web browser to showcase the power of GeckoView.It allows normal browsing, and includes [tracking protection](https://support.mozilla.org/en-US/kb/content-blocking) enabled by default.

+<img src="https://github.com/Amejia481/AwesomeBrowser/raw/master/demo.gif" height="600em" />

 **Note:** When you run the app, be mindful of selecting the correct build variant according to your device's ABI.

-<img src="https://github.com/Amejia481/AwesomeBrowser/raw/master/demo.gif" height="600em" />

 ## License